WayScience/CFReT-compound-prioritization-analysis/README.md

 ![img](./figures/KL-div.png)
 >**Using KL-Divergence to Measure Morphological Effects.** After clustering the single-cell populations, we apply KL divergence to quantify the magnitude of both the on and off morphological signatures.

-We uzse calculate the Kullback-Leibler (KL) divergence to measure the differences between the probability distributions of all pairs of perturbation/healthy control clusters for each on/off morphology signature feature set independently.
+We  calculate the Kullback-Leibler (KL) divergence to measure the differences between the probability distributions of all pairs of perturbation/healthy control clusters for each on/off morphology signature feature set independently.
 By summing the maximum KL divergence distances for the on/off-morphology signatures, we can quantify how distinct each perturbation cluster is from the healthy controls.
 We aim to identify hits by focusing on perturbations with low KL scores in both "off-morphology" and "on-morphology" signatures.
 A low "off-morphology signature" score indicates minimal off-target effects in the morphology space.
 Conversely, a low "on-morphology signature" score suggests that the morphological features of treated cells closely resemble those of the control state.